KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 One ore more procedurals graphs can be defined in the `procedurals` array.

-A graph __cannot__ be nested (contain another graph), as is allowed for *OpenUSD*.
-Any such configurations must be “flattened” to single level graphs. ( As MaterialX does not support nested graphs OpenUSD utilities must perform flattening upon conversion to MaterialX. )
+A graph __cannot__ be nested (contain another graph).
+Any such configurations must be “flattened” to single level graphs.

 Each procedural graph object is composed of: